msantana09/data-engineering-toolkit/README.md

 4. **Configure use case credentials (Optional)**

-   If you're planning on running the sample use case you'll need to configure your Kaggle and OpenAI credentials
+   If you're planning on running the sample [use case](/UseCase.md), you will need to configure your Kaggle and OpenAI credentials

    - **Kaggle**: Update `AIRFLOW_CONN_KAGGLE_DEFAULT` in file `services/airflow/.env` with your [Kaggle](https://www.kaggle.com/) username and key
    - **OpenAI**: Update `OPENAI_API_KEY` in file `services/models/.env` with your [OpenAI](https://openai.com/)  key